 The internet is wonderful for many reasons.
 It can be used as a research/learning tool, a communication platform, and a source of entertainment.
+People rely on it for so much nowadays, and many will even take the time to research dsl internet vs fiber, as well as other sorts of connection, to make sure that they choose the very best type for their home that will keep them connected at all times.
 However, the internet also comes with a lot of risks, particularly for those who are naïve of the dangers lurking behind the screen.
 With this in mind, it’s important for parents to talk to their children about internet safety to protect them from any potential possibilities.
 I have teamed up with a prep school in Middlesex to share some advice on how to broach the topic of internet safety with your child.

 Talk About the Internet Regularly